adamosoftware/Postulate.Orm/README.md

         return RedirectToAction("Edit", new { id = customer.Id });
     }

-If you nee to open a connection manually somewhere, use the [GetConnection](https://github.com/adamosoftware/Postulate.Orm/blob/master/PostulateV1/SqlServerDb.cs#L39) method:
+If you need to open a connection manually somewhere, use the [GetConnection](https://github.com/adamosoftware/Postulate.Orm/blob/master/PostulateV1/SqlServerDb.cs#L39) method:

     using (var cn = _db.GetConnection())
     {